ClusterLabs/pacemaker/README.markdown

 ## What is Pacemaker?

 Pacemaker is an advanced, scalable high-availability cluster resource manager.
-It runs on top of a cluster communication layer, either Corosync or Linux-HA's Heartbeat.

 It supports "N-node" clusters with significant capabilities for managing resources and dependencies.